Master of Divinity Program Requirements

 The overall focus of these outcomes is to inculcate knowledge of the religious and particularly theological heritage of the Roman Catholic Church; to foster the human and cultural contexts of priestly life; to nurture evangelical characteristics of the priestly following of Christ; and to instill a capacity for ministerial and public leadership.

 By the end of the program, students will demonstrate ministerial and pastoral competency through the ability:

-- to analyze, assess, and critique theological perspectives through scriptural, historical, and systematic theological methods, and to assist others in doing the same;
+- [evaluation] to analyze, assess, and critique theological perspectives and situations through scriptural, historical, systematic, and pastoral theological methods, and to assist others in doing the same;

-- to both lead and work collaboratively with others in a just, charitable, and generous manner, respecting the relevant cultural, social, and ecclesial circumstances, all the while maintaining professional, ethical boundaries;
+- [collaboration] to lead and to work collaboratively with others in a just, charitable, and generous manner, respecting the relevant cultural, social, and ecclesial circumstances, all the while maintaining professional, ethical boundaries;

 The Learning Environment and Primary Formation Community

 The DSPT MDiv program presupposes a dynamic learning environment which supports the holistic development of each clerical candidate.
 The Faculty at DSPT works collaboratively with other entities to ground the discipleship of Christ of the clerical candidate in personal maturity, intellectual accomplishment, and pastoral leadership.
 In addition to the academic learning community found at DSPT and across the GTU, MDiv students are assigned a primary formation community according to their own particular vocation.
 Students are normally assigned to the primary formation community by their proper ordinary.
 For students who are members of WDP this community is normally St. Albert Priory.
 The primary formation community is charged with guiding the candidate in human and spiritual formation as articulated in the respective documents particular to the religious community, e.g. the formation documents of WDP that are listed above.